 |Salt Lake City||661|

-Make sure that you check out the rock shop owned by the people who discovered the first baby dinosaur fossils in Bynum.
 Bynum is a very small town about 10 miles north of Choteau.
 It is very easy to miss so be on the lookout.
+Be sure to check out the rock shop owned by the people who discovered the first baby dinosaur fossils in Bynum.
 The name of the shop is called the Trex Agate Shop, but it is most commonly called “The Rock Shop”.
-It is open from mid May through September and they sell fossils, rocks, artifacts, jewelry, and crystals.
+It is open from mid May through September and sells fossils, rocks, artifacts, jewelry, and crystals.
 The owner, Marion Brandvold has been featured in several national magazines, and on worldwide television programs for her baby dinosaur finds.
-For more information about the shop you can call Phone Number (406) 469-2314 or www.trexagateshop.com
+For more information about the shop call (406) 469-2314.

-Choteau is a farming and ranching community.
-This community is surrounded by beautiful Montana landscape.
-The Nature Conservancy’s Pine Butte Swamp Preserve, Freezeout Lake, the Teton River, Eureka Lake, and the Bob Marshall Wilderness area are just a few of outdoor attractions located near the town of Choteau.
-The Bob Marshall Wilderness Area (west of Choteau) is composed of 1.5 million acres and is known for its geology and excellent fishing.
-The Freezout Lake area is noted for its excellent bird watching.
+Choteau is a farming and ranching community surrounded by scenic quintessential Montana vistas.
+The Nature Conservancy’s Pine Butte Swamp Preserve, Freezeout Lake, the Teton River, Eureka Lake, and the Bob Marshall Wilderness area are just a few of outdoor destinations located nearby.
+The 1.5 million acre Bob Marshall Wilderness Area (west of Choteau) is known for its geology and excellent fishing.
+Freezout Lake area is noted for its excellent bird watching.
 Pine Butte Swamp Preserve is known for its rare animals and plants.

-The Old Trail Museum in Choteau has exhibits that display some of the local history and geology of the area.
-There are three life size dinosaur statues outside of the museum.
+Old Trail Museum in Choteau exhibits some of the local history and geology of the area.
+Three life size dinosaur statues are located outside of the museum.
 The town was named after the famous trapper Pierre Chouteau Jr. but the spelling of the town differs slightly from his last name.
-There are public restrooms available at the Choteau City Park, the Old Trail Museum, and at the new visitors center near the museum.
-For more information about this town and or events call Phone Number 1-800-823-3866 or Phone Number (406) 466-5316. www.choteaumontana.com
+Public restrooms are available at the Choteau City Park, the Old Trail Museum, and at the visitors center near the museum.
+For more information about this town and or events call 800-823-3866 or (406) 466-5316. www.choteauchamber.com

 Browning is located about 30 miles south east of the east Glacier park entrance.
-The main attraction in this small town is the Museum of the Plains Indian.
-This museum was founded in 1941.
-The permanent exhibition presents the diversity of the tribal people of the Northern Plains.
-These people composed the tribes of the Blackfeet, Crow, Cheyenne, Sioux, Nez Perce and others.
-A five screen multimedia presentation shows the evolution of these various Indian cultures.
-In the summer painted tipi tents are displayed on the museum grounds (visitors can walk inside them).
+The main attraction in this small town is the Museum of the Plains Indian founded in 1941.
+A permanent exhibition presents the diversity of the tribal people of the Northern Plains including the Blackfeet, Crow, Cheyenne, Sioux, Nez Perce among others.
+A five screen multimedia presentation highlights their various cultures.
+In the summer painted tepees are setup on the museum grounds (visitors can walk inside them).

-A sales shop is a part of the museum.
-They sell authentic and contemporary Native American arts and crafts.
-There is a several dollar admission fee in the summer but note that admission to the museum is free in the winter.
+A small shop sells authentic and contemporary Native American arts and crafts.
+During our visit, admission was several dollars – we were told admission is waived in the winter months.
 They are open daily from June through September from 9am until 5pm.
 From October through May they are open Monday through Friday from 10am until 4:30pm.
-For more information call Phone Number (406) 338-2230.
-Visit: www.browningmontana.com
+For more information call (406) 338-2230.

 Waterton Peace Parks is well worth the drive if you have some extra time.
-The road that leads to this park from the East Glacier entrance is about 60 miles one way to Waterton Lakes.
-60 miles will take to Waterton Park, the small city that sits at the edge of these famous lakes.
-For more information about Waterton Park you can call Phone Number (403) 859-2224.
-You can also find out some more information at: www.glacierwaterton.com
+The road that leads to this park from the east Glacier entrance is about 60 miles one way.
+Waterton Park is the small city perched at the edge of these famous lakes.
+For more information about Waterton Park call (403) 859-2224.

-The town of Polson lies at the foot of Flathead Lake.
-During the months of May and June you can watch water from the lake pour through the 200 to 500 foot perpendicular walls of the Flathead River Gorge at a rate of 500,000 gallons per second.
+Polson lies at the foot of Flathead Lake.
+During the months of May and June one can watch water from the lake pour through the 200 to 500 foot perpendicular walls of the Flathead River Gorge at a rate up to 500,000 gallons per second.
 Fishermen gather in the last week in June for a fishing derby and contest. www.polsonchamber.com

 Glacier Raft Company is located at the Riverside Park at the bridge.
 They offer half day white water rafting trips through a scenic canyon on the Big Flathead River.
-They leave at 10am and 2pm daily from early June through September.
+Trips depart at 10am and 2pm daily from early June through September.
 I would recommend going in July or August because at least the days are warmer even if the water is not.
 No one 8 and under is admitted.
 Reservations are strongly suggested.
-Phone Number (406) 883-5838 or Phone Number 1-800-654-4359. www.glacierraftco.com
+Call (406) 883-5838 or 800-654-4359. www.glacierraftco.com

 Kwa Taq Nuk Princes also offers tours of Flathead Lake.
-The lake tours last for 3 hours.
-They leave at 1:30pm.
+The lake tours last for 3 hours and trips depart at 1:30pm.
 The 90 minute tour leaves at 10:30am and also at 7:30pm from June 1 through early September.
 90 minute and 3 hour tour options are offered.
 Reservations are strongly suggested.
-Phone Number (406) 883-2448.
+Call (406) 883-2448.